 3 business days to receive data

-Step 3 – Reach out to Warranty Claims department to get data on all claims for this product.
+Step 3 – Reach out to the Warranty Claims department to get data on all claims for this product

 1 business day of preparation

-Though the steps seem simple the approval process to get access, the time it takes to get the data back, the dependency of others to even respond can be unnecessarily cumbersome.
+Though the steps seem simple, the approval process to get access, the time it takes to get the data back, and the dependency of others to even respond can be unnecessarily cumbersome.

 According to the Bureau of Labor Statistics (BLS) the median income for a Business Analyst with 1-5 years of experience averages around 80k per year.
-The ROI is undoubtedly there hence the 22% year over year growth and demand for Business Analysts.
-However, imagine the impact your business analysts could have if they were able to be solely focused on optimizing the business as opposed to performing intern type of tasks.
+The ROI is undoubtedly there hence the 22% year-over-year growth and demand for Business Analysts.
+However, imagine the impact your business analysts could have if they were able to be solely focused on optimizing the business as opposed to performing intern type tasks.

-What I have quickly discovered is that many organizations do not have a clear defined plan as to how to measure a Business Analyst true value within their organization therefore maintaining status quo is acceptable.
-The consensus is that yes, they are needed however what results are we truly measuring?
+What I have quickly discovered is that many organizations do not have a clear defined plan as to how to measure a Business Analyst’s true value within their organization therefore maintaining the status quo is acceptable.
+The consensus is that yes, they are needed, however, what results are we truly measuring?

-On the other hand, the organizations that have established a COE (Center of Excellence), embraced cognitive technologies such as AI, Machine Learning, and Robotic Process Automation now have quantifiable results in terms of both data quality and overall improvement of critical business decisions.
-So, take the sample displayed up above what used to take 11 business days to retrieve the data necessary could now take hours if not minutes in certain instances.
+On the other hand, the organizations that have established a COE (Center of Excellence), embraced cognitive technologies such as AI, machine learning, and robotic process automation now have quantifiable results in terms of both data quality and overall improvement of critical business decisions.
+So, take the sample displayed above, what used to take 11 business days to retrieve the data necessary could now take hours if not minutes in certain instances.